 - Rapid heartbeat

-- Tremors and cramps
+- tremors and cramps

-- Prone position
+- prone position

-If your house cat is panting more than usual , seems very restless or apathetic, trembles or cramps and lies on its stomach, these are clear warning signs and you should see a vet immediately.
+If your cat is panting more than usual , seems very restless or apathetic, trembles or cramps and lies on its stomach, these are clear warning signs and you should see a vet immediately.
 A rapid heartbeat, dark red gums and a high body temperature are other signs of heat stroke.
-However, remember that animals are generally very lethargic and lazy in high temperatures and their body temperature is normally higher than that of a human.
+However, remember that animals are generally very sluggish and lazy in high temperatures and their body temperature is normally higher than that of a human.
 If several unusual symptoms occur, you should always consult a vet to be on the safe side.

 Another danger that cats face when it is too hot is dehydration .
 The animals lose a lot of fluid through panting and the increased release of saliva when grooming.
 As they hardly move due to the heat and burn fewer calories, they also eat less in hot weather.
-However, the animals normally meet a large part of their fluid needs through food, especially wet food.
+However, the animals usually meet a large part of their fluid requirements through food, especially wet food.
 In addition, they are lazy when it comes to drinking and quickly run the risk of not drinking enough.

 If you suspect advanced dehydration , you should also go to the vet.
-A good way to check your cat's fluid balance is the skin fold test : To do this, use your fingers to press a fold of skin together on the neck or back of your cat for a few seconds.
+A good way to check your cat's fluid balance is the skin fold test : To do this, use your fingers to press a fold of skin on the neck or back of your cat for a few seconds.
 If this fold remains for a longer period of time and does not smooth out immediately, there is a lack of fluid.

 How to make the heat more bearable for cats

-To ensure that your cat survives the heat wave well and does not suffer from heat stroke or dehydration, you can take a few precautions.
+To ensure that your cat survives the heatwave well and does not suffer from heat stroke or dehydration, you can take a few precautions.

-Living situation
+living situation

-On hot days, it is important that your cat has a cool place to retreat to.
+On hot days, it is important that your cat has a cool place to retreat to .
 This is especially true for indoor cats, as they have little choice within four walls.
 Outdoor cats, on the other hand, can look for a shady spot outside under plants or near a cooling body of water to avoid overheating.

 If you have a garden or balcony at home, you should allow your house cat to spend time in the shade .
 Plants such as cat grass provide a cooler climate - but make sure that there are no poisonous plants within reach.
 To ensure that your cat is safe on the balcony or roof terrace, you should put up protective nets .
 The mesh should not be larger than three centimeters, however, so that the animal does not get tangled up in them and get stuck.

 You should keep the air inside your home as cool as possible.
-As long as the temperature outside is still low, you should ventilate the house briefly - ideally early in the morning and in the evening.
+As long as the temperature outside is still low, you should ventilate the room briefly - ideally early in the morning and in the evening.
 However, the windows should never be left open for long periods of time, as your cat could get stuck in the gap.
 During the day, it is advisable to keep the blinds and curtains closed to keep out the sun.
-This will keep the temperature inside the house comfortable for both people and animals.
+This will keep the temperature inside the house comfortable for both humans and animals.

 Many cats like to lie on a cold surface such as tiles, shower trays or sinks when it is hot.
-Therefore, give your cat access to the bathroom or other cool rooms, such as the basement, at all times.
+Therefore, give your house cat access to the bathroom or other cool rooms, such as the basement, at all times.
 Alternatively, you can create cold places to lie down yourself by laying out damp towels.

 Many people turn to fans when the temperature in the house is uncomfortably high.
 As a cat owner, you need to be careful: fans pose a high risk of injury for curious and playful cats.
 If the fan is permanently near your cat, it could catch a cold or develop conjunctivitis due to the cold draft.